1940 The Fall of France:

 generals objected, reasoning that the steel

-and production facilities needed for just
+and production facilities tied up to build just

 one such big tank would preclude construction